 (b) For not more than 5 years after the date specified in subdivision (a), for payment to the local brownfield revolving fund created under section 8.
-M.C.L. $\S$ 125.2663(5).
+M.C.L. § 125.2663(5).

 The brownfield plan shall include a proposed beginning date of capture.
 The beginning date of capture of tax increment revenues shall not be later than 5 years following the date of the resolution including the eligible property in the brownfield plan.
 The authority may amend the beginning date of capture of tax increment revenues for a particular eligible property to a date not later than 5 years following the date of the resolution including the eligible property in the brownfield plan.
-The authority may not amend the beginning date of capture of tax increment revenues for a particular eligible property if the authority may not amend the beginning date of capture of tax increment revenues for a particular eligible property if the authority has begun to reimburse eligible activities from the capture of tax increment revenues from that eligible property.
-Any tax increment revenues captured from an eligible property before the beginning date of capture of tax increment revenues that includes the capture of tax increment revenues for shall notify amends the beginning date for capture of tax increment revenues that includes the capture of tax increment revenues for school operating purposes, then the authority shall notify the department or the Michigan strategic fund, as applicable, within 30 days after amending the beginning date.
+The authority may not amend the beginning date of capture of tax increment revenues for a particular eligible property if the authority has begun to reimburse eligible activities from the capture of tax increment revenues for a particular eligible property if the authority has begun to reimburse eligible property shall revert proportionately to the beginning date of capture of tax increment revenues for that eligible property before the beginning date of capture of tax increment revenues that includes the capture of tax increment revenues for school operating purposes, then the authority shall notify the department or the Michigan strategic fund, as applicable, within 30 days after amending the beginning date.
 M.C.L. § 125.2663b(16).

 The duration of the Plan as proposed is estimated to be eighteen (18) years, with 2019 being the proposed start of capture.
-This duration is based on the estimated investment being \$12,982,500.00 and calculating a Taxable Value by taking fifty percent (50%) of the estimated investment and using a sixty percent (60%) valuation reduction factor to adjust for the Pontiac market.
-Based on that formula, (\$12,982,500.00/2)\0.6 = \$3,894,750.00 was used to calculate the real property taxes using City of Pontiac millage rates obtained from Oakland County Equalization.
+This duration is based on the estimated investment being 12,982,500.00 and calculating a Taxable Value by taking fifty percent (50%) of the estimated investment and using a sixty percent (60%) valuation reduction factor to adjust for the Pontiac market.
+Based on that formula, (12,982,500.00/2)0.6 = 3,894,750.00 was used to calculate the real property taxes using City of Pontiac millage rates obtained from Oakland County Equalization.
 Based on the estimated new Tax Increment Revenue (TIR) and the total value of Eligible Activities, estimated BRA Management Fee of \$5,000.00 annually and estimated Local Brownfield Revolving Fund (LBRF) capture, 18 years are needed to fully reimburse the Developer and allow 1 partial and 3 full years of LBRF capture.
 The Plan duration may exceed 18 years if necessary to fully reimburse the approved eligible activities and LBRF capture.